 6. Eat Healthily

 Make sure to include a good mix of nutritious food in your daily diet.
 Clean eating will keep your body healthy and energised.
-Try to control your alcohol intake – large quantities of alcohol can further aggravate negative thoughts.

 Take a breather from the news.
 Switch off from social media.
 Make sure you regularly take a break from the non-stop onslaught of negative news which does nothing but add to further your anxiety levels.